By Rann Miller | Guest Blogger AC JosepH Media

 In 2045, people of color will be in the majority in the United States.
 Currently in public schools, students of color are in the majority; unfortunately, the same is not true for faculty and administration, but I digress.
 White people are anxious about what it all means for themselves and the about the fate of their families.
 Many of them are concerned about Critical Race Theory.

-Sadly, conservative politicians have craft fully utilized the construct of whiteness to make Critical Race Theory the bogeyman for all things against whiteness, when in reality the bogeyman is white supremacy and the tools of white supremacy are systemic racism and capitalism.
+Sadly, conservative politicians have fully utilized the construct of “whiteness” to make Critical Race Theory the bogeyman for all things against whiteness, when in reality the bogeyman is white supremacy and the tools of white supremacy are systemic racism and capitalism.

-Their fear is of the empire no longer be in the control of white people.
+Their fear is of the empire no longer being in control of white people.
 So long as you can keep people ignorant of truth, you can maintain power.
 W.E.B.
-DuBois calls this tactic of denial and lies the propaganda of history; a primary strategy within the white supremacist playbook.
+DuBois calls out this tactic of denial and the lies that are the propaganda of history; a primary strategy within the white supremacist playbook.